 Advantages:

-- Suitable for poorly water-soluble drugs.
+- Suitable for water-insoluble or poorly soluble drugs.

 Disadvantages: